This website is not intended for children and we do not knowingly collect data relating to children, unless we have agreed this with you.

 THE DATA WE COLLECT ABOUT YOU

 Personal data means any data about an individual from which that person can be identified.
-It does not include data where the identifiers has been removed (anonymous data).
+It includes personal data that identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household.
+It does not include data where the identifiers have been removed (anonymous data).
 We may collect, use, store and transfer different kinds of personal data about you which we have grouped together as follows:

-- identity data including first name, maiden name, last name, username or similar identifier, marital status, title, date of birth and gender;
+- identity data including first name, maiden name, last name, username or similar identifier, social security number, national insurance number, driver’s license number, passport number, marital status, title, date of birth, gender and professional registration/licence numbers or employment-related information;

 - contact data including billing address, delivery address, email address and telephone numbers;